 Trail Description

-This was the first Appalachian Trail (A.T.) project, undertaken by ATC and the Connecticut Chapter of the Appalachian Mountain Club in 2000, to provide wheelchair access along a portion of the A.T.
+This was the first Trail project, undertaken by ATC and the Connecticut Chapter of the Appalachian Mountain Club in 2000, to provide wheelchair access along a portion of the A.T.
 The project involved the construction of a loop trail, a portion of which serves as the Appalachian Trail, along the banks of the Housatonic River.
-The wheelchair-accessible section is a dirt and gravel section of the Trail.
-The following description details mileage as heading south from the parking area on the A.T. first, then looping back.
+The first 0.5 mile of the loop are built to be wheelchair-accessible section per ADA/ABA standards.

 Trail Design Elements